The Bush Leaguer: Plot

-In a sun-bleached Idaho town, garage owner Thomas Buchanan "Specs" White (Monte Blue) leads a quiet life tuning motors and perfecting a new type of gas pump he believes will revolutionize the filling station industry.
+In a sun-bleached Idaho town, garage owner Thomas Buchanan "Specs" White leads a quiet life tuning motors and perfecting a new type of gas pump he believes will revolutionize the filling station industry.
 When he's not tinkering with valves and blueprints, Specs takes the mound as the local sandlot baseball team's ace pitcher—just for the love of the game.
 Life is simple, until one fateful day a passing Los Angeles automobile and its beautiful driver catch Specs’ eye.
 She smiles—and that single glance lingers in his heart.

-Specs' lucky break comes when “Lefty” Murphy (William Wilson), a scout for a Pacific Coast League club, sees him pitch and offers him a shot with the Los Angeles team.
+Specs' lucky break comes when “Lefty” Murphy, a scout for a Pacific Coast League club, sees him pitch and offers him a shot with the Los Angeles team.
 Though he never dreamed of turning pro, the promise of money to finance his invention—and perhaps another look at the mystery woman—lure him westward to the big city.

 At spring training, Specs finds the game far more brutal than hometown ball.
-The team's wisecracking catcher Skeeter McKinnon (Clyde Cook) delights in mocking him, and even tough but fair manager John Gilroy (William Demarest) begins to suspect that his new pitcher is no more than a bush leaguer.
-Then fate steps in—Specs finds a photo in an old newspaper of his dream girl, captioned “Alice Hobbs (Leila Hyams), Los Angeles Belle, Returns Home.”
+The team's wisecracking catcher Skeeter McKinnon delights in mocking him, and even tough but fair manager John Gilroy begins to suspect that his new pitcher is no more than a bush leaguer.
+Then fate steps in—Specs finds a photo in an old newspaper of his dream girl, captioned “Alice Hobbs, Los Angeles Belle, Returns Home.”
 Reenergized by hope and infatuation, Specs throws himself into his training with new determination.

 The transformation is dramatic.
-Specs begins to shine, just in time for Gilroy, who's under pressure from Wallace Ramsey (Richard Tucker), attorney for team owner Alice Hobbs, to deliver a winning season.
+Specs begins to shine, just in time for Gilroy, who's under pressure from Wallace Ramsey, attorney for team owner Alice Hobbs, to deliver a winning season.
 Specs becomes the unexpected backbone of a pennant-hungry team.

 But the pressure of opening day proves too much.
 The crowd, the noise, the scale—it all unravels Specs.
 His pitching falters, and Gilroy reluctantly pulls him from the game.
 Humiliated, Specs walks off the field—only to lock eyes with the woman from his dreams.
 She is seated in the box seats, and to his shock, she smiles again.
 Holding up a baseball with her name and phone number scrawled on it, she tosses it toward him.
 But fate plays another trick—the ball rolls through the dirt and Specs retrieves it to find all that remains legible is “Alice, Main 123.”